Herb Profile: Mullein

 Soothing Lung Tea

 Decoct 1 part astragalus, 1 part schisandra, and 1/4 part licorice for 10-15 minutes.
-Turn off the heat and add 1 part plantain and 1 part mullein, cover and let steep for 5 to 10 minutes.
+Turn off the heat and add 1 part plantain and 1 part mullein leaf, cover and let steep for 5 to 10 minutes.
 This tea is generally soothing and building to the lung tissue.
 Drink as needed or as a tonic.

 Mullein and Garlic Ear Oil